Preparing for the Worst: How a Disaster Recovery Plan Can Save Your Business

 The disaster recovery post-mortem should identify the root causes of the disaster and the effectiveness of each phase of the disaster recovery plan.
 This analysis will help companies identify their weaknesses and areas for improvement, and ensure that they implement changes that prevent future disasters.

-See also Protecting Your Business: The Role of Security Awareness Training
+See also Protecting Your Business: How a Security Awareness Program Can Help

 Real-Life Examples of Disaster Recovery Plans